 The common approach for entrepreneurs at this stage used to be to seek funding from banks or venture capitalists.
-Unfortunately, banks are unlikely to offer loans to startups without very strong revenues or collateral, and venture capitalists rarely invest in companies that haven’t already developed a product with some proven market viability.
+Unfortunately, banks are unlikely to offer loans to startups that aren't profitable (not without collateral, at least), and venture capitalists rarely invest in companies that haven’t already developed a product with some proven market viability.

-As a result, if you’re still in the pre-revenue phase, angel investors may be your best option for raising money.
-But who are these wealthy individuals, and how do you go about finding them?
+As a result, angel investors may be your best option for raising money if you're still pre-revenue.
+But who are these wealthy individuals, and how do you find them?

-Are currently investing in companies that also provide services to that industry
+Are currently investing in companies that also provide services to that industry; or

 People who understand your target industry or your startup scene are in the best position to understand you and see your company’s value.